How To Stop Overthinking Everything

 4. Objective problem-solving

-When our minds are racing with negative thoughts, it can be easy to get absorbed in a negative frame of mind, worrying about problems, being annoyed with people in our lives or dissatisfied with what life has given us.
-When you notice that you are stuck in this thought process, take a step back, think objectively and try to find solutions rather than allowing the mind to grind on dissatisfaction.
+When our minds are racing with negative thoughts, it can be easy to get absorbed in a negative frame of mind, worrying about problems, being annoyed with people in our lives, or being dissatisfied with what life has given us.
+When you notice that you are stuck in this thought process, take a step back, think objectively, and try to find solutions rather than allowing the mind to grind on dissatisfaction.

 5. Write down your thoughts